YanisHerne/better-messages/README.md

 ## Why `better-messages`?

 Traditional browser extension messaging with the raw APIs is boilerplate-heavy and prone to runtime errors. `better-messages` solves this by:

 *   **Type Safety:** Define your message contract once, and `better-messages` ensures all your message senders and listeners adhere to it, catching errors at compile time.
-*   **Ergonomics:** No more manual type checking, type assertions or promise management.
+*   **Ergonomics:** No more manual type checking, validating, or type assertions.
 Write clean, readable code.
 *   **Organization:** Ensure that each part of your extension has a clearly defined set of listeners, instead of wrangling a bunch of randomly placed functions.

 ## Installation
 ```bash